Thor110/AlienTrilogyRessurected/README.md

 - 1 : Install the game from : https://collectionchamber.blogspot.com/2017/05/alien-trilogy.html
 - 2 : Download and install the toolkit from here, place it in the same directory as the "Run.exe" file.
 	- Currently there is no release so you will have to build it yourself until the time I issue a release.
+- 3 : Optional : Use the cleanup script provided in "Notes\repack-disc-comparison\CLEANUPSCRIPT" to delete 83.35MBs of unused files from the game.

 # To Do List

 - Palettes aren't right for the following two files?
 	- PANEL3GF.BND
 	- PANELGFX.BND
-- Compressed images arent loading due to unknown width and height values.
+- Some compressed images are not loading yet due to unknown width and height values.

 # Road Map